Camunian rose: Meaning and variations

-There are many theories about its meaning, Emmanuel Anati suggests that it might symbolize a complex religious concept, perhaps a solar symbol linked to the astral movement.
+Many theories exist about its meaning: Emmanuel Anati suggests that it might symbolize a complex religious concept, perhaps a solar symbol linked to the astral movement.
 In Val Camonica this motif dates back to the Iron Age, particularly from the 7th to 1st centuries BC.
-There is only one doubtful case datable at the Final Bronze Age (1,100 BC).
+Only one doubtful case is datable at the Final Bronze Age (1,100 BC).
 These figures are placed mainly in the Middle Camonica Valley (Capo di Ponte, Foppe of Nadro, Sellero, Ceto and Paspardo), but numerous cases are in the Low Valley too (Darfo Boario Terme and Esine).

-The motif has been deeply studied by Paola Farina, who created a corpus of all the "camunian roses" known in Val Camonica: she counted 84 "roses" engraved on 27 rocks.
+The motif has been deeply studied by Paola Farina, who created a corpus of all the "Camunian roses" known in Val Camonica: she counted 84 "roses" engraved on 27 rocks.
 Three basic types have been determined: